Module yaml

 ...

-The YAML collection style can be specified with __serialize:
+The YAML collection style can be

-Serializing 'A' and 'B' with different __serialize values causes different results:
+with different __serialize values brings different results:

 tarantool> yaml = require('yaml')